 Dr. Williams passed away on Nov.
 2, 2001 at The Clark House, Fox Hill Village in Westwood at the age of 95.

-The Chester Williams presidential collection consists of approximately .4 lin. ft.
+The Chester Williams presidential collection papers consist of approximately .4 lin. ft.
 (2 document cases).
 These records are primarily paper files, as well as a small collection of photographs.

-Chester Williams’ papers were donated to the New England Conservatory Archives by his daughter, Barbara Williams Olmsted, after his death in November 2001.
+Chester Williams’ Presidential Papers were donated to the New England Conservatory Archives by his daughter, Barbara Williams Olmsted, after his death in November 2001.

-Access to the Williams Collection is granted by the Archivist or Director of Libraries.
+Access to the Williams Papers is granted by the Archivist.
 Appointments must be scheduled in advance.
 There are limited restrictions pertaining to this collection.

 All copyrights to this collection belong to the New England Conservatory.
 Permission to publish materials from this collection is granted by the Director of Libraries.
-This collection should be cited as: RG 1.7: Chester Williams Collection, New England Conservatory Archives, Boston, MA.
+This collection should be cited as: NECA 1.7.
+Chester Williams Papers (Presidential), New England Conservatory Archives, Boston, MA.